TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/UsingFluidInTypo3.rst

 ..  note::
     :ref:`Extbase-based controllers <extbase-controller>` create a view
-    instance based on this factory by default and are accessible as :php:`$this->view`.
+    instance based on this factory by default and which is accessible as :php:`$this->view`.

 ..  literalinclude:: _UsingFluid/_MyController.php